SEARCHING FOR AN OUTSOURCING FACILITY?

 A facility that holds, or has applied for, a Delaware In-State or Non-Resident Pharmacy license or a Delaware Distributor license must also hold a Delaware Outsourcing Facility permit when the facility:

-File the application form to apply for an initial Outsourcing Facility permit OR to re-apply when a previous Outsourcing Facility permit has lapsed and is no longer renewable.
-The facility must hold a current Delaware In-State Pharmacy, Non-Resident Pharmacy or Distributor license or apply for one of these licenses concurrently with this application for the Outsourcing Facility permit.
+The facility must hold a current Delaware In-State Pharmacy, Non-Resident Pharmacy or Distributor license or apply for one of these licenses concurrently with the application for an Outsourcing Facility permit.

 Since Outsourcing Facility permits are not transferable, you must also file this application to report when an Outsourcing Facility already licensed in Delaware: